Peugeot 504: Introduction

 Marketed as Peugeot's flagship saloon car, the 504 made its public debut on 12 September 1968 at the Paris Salon.
 The press launch which had been scheduled for June 1968 was at the last minute deferred by three months, and production got off to a similarly delayed start because of the political and industrial disruption which exploded across France in May 1968.

 The 504 was a sunroof-equipped four-door saloon, introduced with a carbureted 1,796 cc four-cylinder petrol engine 82 PS DIN with 97 PS on tap with the optional fuel injection.
 At the time of introduction, Peugeot still used the SAE rating, with claimed power numbers of 87 and 103 cv respectively.
+Much of its mechanics was based on those of the Peugeot 404, but new were the independent rear suspension and the disc brakes on all four wheels.
 A column-mounted four-speed manual transmission was standard; a three-speed ZF 3HP12 automatic became available with the carburetted engine beginning in February 1969.
 In September 1969 the automatic's shifter location was moved from the steering column to the floor.

 The 504 was elected European Car of the Year in 1969, praised for its styling, build quality, chassis, ride, visibility, strong engine and refinement.
 1969 was also when the 504 reached the Australian market.

 The 504 Injection two-door coupé and two-door cabriolet were introduced at the Salon de Geneva in March 1969.
 The engine produced the same 97 PS of output as in the fuel-injected saloon, but the final drive ratio was slightly revised to give a slightly higher road speed of 20.6 mi/h at 1,000 rpm.
 Unlike the saloons, the coupé and cabriolet received a floor shifter.